 The Historical Society of Quincy and Adams County was founded in 1896.
-At this time, the HSQAC has five historic structures, plus the Visitor’s Center and the Livery.
+The Society has four historic structures, plus a Visitor’s Center: